Hendrix-Shen/MagicLib/README.md

 ❗Before reporting a problem, be sure to try the latest [beta version](https://github.com/Hendrix-Shen/MagicLib/releases) to check if the problem still exists.

+## Description

+A library of versatile mod dependencies.

 ## Dependencies

 | Dependency | Type     | Environment     | Link                                                                                                                                 |